The Market Gap

 Our Data Products

-Lobito Corridor ESG Index: Our flagship quarterly publication rates all significant corridor projects and investors on transparent, consistent criteria across environmental management, social impact, governance practices, and disclosure quality.
-The Index creates competitive dynamics where companies are publicly benchmarked against peers.
+Lobito Corridor ESG review index: planned quarterly benchmarking of significant corridor projects and investors against transparent criteria for environmental management, social impact, governance practice, and disclosure quality.

 Methodology

 Environmental assessment examines waste management, emissions, water use, and biodiversity.
-Social assessment examines community relations, labour practices, and human rights — with community voice weighted heavily.
+Social assessment examines community relations, labour practices, and human rights.
 Governance assessment examines transparency, anti-corruption, and accountability mechanisms.
-All assessments combine document review, direct observation, stakeholder interviews, and public data analysis.
-Rated entities receive draft assessments and opportunity for response.
+Assessments prioritize public documents, official records, company disclosures, recognized standards, and clearly attributed stakeholder material.
+Entities subject to adverse findings should receive an opportunity to respond before publication.

 Commercial Model